willhtang/ISDM-Group-5/Report.md

 + The director would be hoping to increase the company's profit margin from increased sales as a result of the implementation of the new system.

-###  Technical Support Worker
+###  Tech Support Worker
+Tech support workers are responsible for maintaining the information system used to efficiently control the flow of inbound and outbound telecommunications to relationship managers.
+The implementation of the new system is expected to reduce problems arising from dynamic control of telecommunications and routing customer calls to relationship managers.

 #### Who are we empathising with?
-+ We are empathising with the technical support workers who maintain the system used by Relationship Managers.
++ We are empathising with the tech support workers who maintain the system used by Relationship Managers.
 #### What do they need to do?
 + When a new system is implemented, tech support workers need to be re-trained on the equipment/system functions in the new version of the system.
 #### What do they see?